cerulean136/CDEHAT/README.md

     <img src="assets/CDEHAT.png" style="border-radius: 15px">
 </p>

-You can find our CDEHAT model architecture and training framework in the CDEHAT/SR folder; you can also compare the local attribution graphs of different models in CDEHAT/LAM.
+You can find our **CDEHAT model architecture and training framework** in the **CDEHAT/SR** folder; you can also compare the **local attribution map* of different models in **CDEHAT/LAM**.
+(The README document for this project is still being further refined and improved.)

+Our **CA-2022-S2-NAIP** is currently being uploaded, and the process is expected to be completed by March 5, 2026.